MyUsernameisAstro/SecretLabCleanUI/README.md

 ### Please Note The Following:

 - This Translation file will <span style="color:red">**Overwrite The Original File**</span>.
 Create a *backup* before you do this
-- If you did not make a backup and want the original file back, [Please see this link](https://github.com/northwood-studios/SCPSL-Translations)
 - This Translation file will remove **Most Non Essential UI Elements** If you are a **New Player** this is *Not Recommended*
 - Upon a new Update Releasing, some translations *Might* need to be updated.
 This should happen within ~1 week